MathHubInfo/Frontend/README.md

 ## Environment Variables

 The MathHub Frontend takes several environment variables, which can be used to fine-tune the behaviour of the frontend.
-Variables are split into two kinds: Compile-Time Variables and Runtime variables.

-#### Build-Time Environment Variables

-Build-Time Environment Variables are set at compilation time of the code and can not be changed during runtime.
+Environment variables are set at compilation time of the code and can not be changed during runtime.
-They are configured inside of `next.config.js`.
+They are read inside of `next.config.js`.

 The supported variables are: